Chiwinners/TAG_Design/README.md

 #### Non-Invasive Coupling Approach
 The tag attaches to the shark’s dorsal fin using a **non-invasive clamp**.
 This was a pretty strict requirement from the start — no penetration, no sutures, nothing that would hurt or stress the animal.
-So, the design uses **two curved pads** that gently press on both sides of the fin, each one lined with a **silicone layer** to distribute pressure evenly and prevent slipping.
+The design uses **two pads** that gently press on both sides of the fin, each one lined with a **silicone layer** to distribute pressure evenly and prevent slipping.

 The clamp closes through a **torsional spring** mounted on a pivot axis, which allows it to apply a consistent force while still being flexible enough to adjust to the fin’s shape.
-The pads have a **textured surface**, not for grip per se, but to avoid suction spots and allow a thin film of water to remain between the surfaces, reducing friction peaks.
+The pads have a **textured surface**, to maximize grip

----

 #### Torsional Spring Mechanism
 The torsional spring handles the job of keeping the clamp closed without any active locking.
-It’s simple, really — two arms connected at the hinge with a coiled spring that resists opening.
-When the tag is attached, the spring stays in a “neutral” or stable state, so it’s not constantly over-stressed.
+Two arms connected at the hinge with a coiled spring that resists opening.
+When the tag is attached, the spring exerts its regular clamp force without being over stressed.

 From tests and calculations, the clamp needs to withstand the drag forces acting on the tag at high swimming speeds.
 At around **10 m/s**, the tag can generate roughly **67 N of drag**, based on the drag coefficient and frontal area.